results

 - results.add_log(*logs)

-Add log file(s) to be associated with the main test result as reported by the report_and_exit() function.
+Add log file(s) to be associated with the main test result.

-The log file(s) will be processed immediately: - For ATEX: uploaded incrementally using report_atex() with partial=True - For TMT: copied to the TMT data directory and stored in global_logs for later upload - For plain: stored in global_logs for later upload
+The log file(s) will be processed immediately: - For ATEX: uploaded incrementally using report_atex() with partial=True - For TMT: submitted via tmt-file-submit so they appear on the main result

 This allows logs to be added incrementally throughout the test, and ensures they’re available even if the test later fails with a traceback.